jidn/idid-rust/README.md

 This is not a neat report.
 It is not a report at all.
 It is simple a dump of all of today's entries with the duration in HH:MM format.
 And yes, I know the date looks a bit funny.
-It is a format specified in (RFC 3339)[http://tools.ietf.org/html/rfc3339).
+It is a format specified in [RFC 3339](http://tools.ietf.org/html/rfc3339).
 While "readable" may be debated, it has several benefits as it remains in chronological order when sorted, is strictly defined, and has common library support.
 You can give any number of **`[DATE](#date-format)`**s or use the `--range` with two dates to get all entries within the range.